Professor, Older Adults & Families

 Dr. Pitt-Catsouphes was the Co-Principal Investigator for the 2014-2015 Time and Place Management Study.
 This intervention research used random assignment to examine outcomes associated with the implementation of flexible work options at a large healthcare organization.
 She was the Principal or Co-Investigator for a range of investigations including: the 2006 National Study of Business Strategy and Workforce Development, the 2007-2008 Age & Generations Study, the 2009 Talent Management Study, and the 2010-2011 Generations of Talent Study, an investigation that gathered data from over 11,000 employees working in eleven different countries.

 Working with BCSSW faculty member Dr. Stephanie Berzin, Dr. Pitt-Catsouphes co-founded the Center for Social Innovation at Boston College.
 The center has conducted a range of studies and has gathered data about the engagement of non-profits in social innovation initiatives.
 Dr. Pitt-Catsouphes was the Co-Principal Investigator for a study exploring organizational ouctomes associated with The Purpose Prize which is awarded to older adult social entrepreneurs.
-Dr. Pitt-Catsouphes established the Social Innovation Lab at Boston College which works with non-profits and supports their social innovation initiatives.
+Dr. Pitt-Catsouphes established the Social Innovation Lab at Boston College which worked with non-profits and supports their social innovation initiatives.

 Marcie Pitt-Catsouphes' research on workplace flexibility to care for elderly relations gains national attention »